-Normandy is a somewhat small city located in the state of Missouri.
-With a population of 4,978 people and three constituent neighborhoods, Normandy is the 134th largest community in Missouri.
+Normandy is a very small city located in the state of Missouri.
+With a population of 4,204 people and two constituent neighborhoods, Normandy is the 162nd largest community in Missouri.

-The per capita income in Normandy in 2010 was $16,403, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $65,612 for a family of four.
-However, Normandy contains both very wealthy and poor people as well.
-Normandy also has one of the higher rates of people living in poverty in the nation, with 31.94% of its population below the federal poverty line.
+The per capita income in Normandy in 2018 was $20,538, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $82,152 for a family of four.

 Normandy is a very ethnically-diverse city.
 The people who call Normandy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Normandy residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Normandy include Irish, Polish, English, and French .
+Important ancestries of people in Normandy include German, Irish, English, African, and Russian.

 The most common language spoken in Normandy is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Polish and German/Yiddish.